 Please Like and Share

-If you were able to get some value from this article about the best remotes for Fire TV Stick and Cube, would you mind giving this a quick share on social media?
+If you could get some value from this article about the best remotes for Fire TV Stick and Cube, would you mind giving this a quick share on social media?

 You can use the colorful social media buttons along the top and bottom of this post.

-It takes just a few seconds and really helps me spread the word about our blog.
+It takes just a few seconds and helps me spread the word about our blog.